Board of Directors

 William W. Smith Jr.

 After earning his Bachelor of Arts degree in Business Administration from Grove City College and launching his career with companies such as RCA Computer Systems, Xerox Data Systems, and Rockwell International Corporation, Bill co-founded Smith Micro Software, Inc. in 1982.
 Guided by his visionary leadership and savvy business acumen, Smith Micro developed a reputation as a trusted software solution provider to wireless carriers and cable companies.
 Throughout the company’s 39-year-history, Bill has overseen more than 25 strategic acquisitions and has built Smith Micro into a multi-national company positioned for sustained success in the rapidly evolving global telecommunications industry.
 Bill has served as Smith Micro’s President and Chief Executive Officer since its inception and as Chairman of the Board since the company’s successful IPO in 1995 (NASDAQ: SMSI).

 Thomas G. Campbell

 Tom became a director of Smith Micro in July 1995, and has more than 30 years of experience in executive leadership roles.
-From March 1999 to the present, he has served as the Executive Vice President of King Printing, Inc. From July 1996 to the March 1999, he was the Vice President of Operations of Complete Concepts, Ltd., a manufacturer and distributor of women’s accessories.
+From March 1999 until his retirement in October 2021, he served as the Executive Vice President of King Printing, Inc. From July 1996 to the March 1999, he was the Vice President of Operations of Complete Concepts, Ltd., a manufacturer and distributor of women’s accessories.
 From November 1995 to July 1996, Tom was an independent management consultant specializing in corporate turnarounds.
 From February 1995 to November 1995, he served as the Chief Operating Officer of Laser Atlanta Optics, Inc. From 1985 to February 1995, he served in several senior management positions at Hayes Microcomputer Products, Inc., including Vice President of Operations and Business Development and as Chief Operating Officer and a member of the Board of Directors of Practical Peripherals, a Hayes subsidiary.
 Prior to 1985, Tom was employed by Digital Equipment Corporation.
 He attended Boston University.